Policy of deliberate ambiguity

-In the context of global politics, a policy of deliberate ambiguity (also known as a policy of strategic ambiguity or strategic uncertainty) is the practice by a government, or non-state actor, of being deliberately ambiguous, with regard to all or certain aspects of its operational or positional policies.
-This is typically a way to avoid direct conflict, while maintaining a masked, more assertive or threatening position on a subject (broadly, a geopolitical risk aversion strategy).
+In the context of global politics, a policy of deliberate ambiguity (also known as a policy of strategic ambiguity or strategic uncertainty) is the practice by a government or non-state actor of being deliberately ambiguous with regard to all or certain aspects of its operational or positional policies.
+This is typically a way to avoid direct conflict while maintaining a masked, more assertive, or threatening position on a subject (broadly, a geopolitical risk aversion strategy).

 Examples of geopolitical ambiguity

 China

 Currently, two governments claim legitimate rule and sovereignty over all of China, which they claim includes mainland China, Hong Kong, Macau and Taiwan, as well as some other islands.
 The People's Republic of China (PRC) rules mainland China under a one-party system and Hong Kong and Macau as special administrative regions, while the Republic of China (ROC) governs the Island of Taiwan as well as the Kinmen Islands, the Pescadores Islands and the Matsu Islands, which the ROC collectively refers to as the "Free area of the Republic of China".
 For further background, see Two Chinas, One-China policy and Cross-Strait relations.

-Owing to the controversial political status of Taiwan and the People's Republic of China's One-China policy, foreign governments have felt a need to be ambiguous regarding Taiwan.
+Owing to the controversial political status of Taiwan and the People's Republic of China's One-China principle, foreign governments have felt a need to be ambiguous regarding Taiwan.
 The PRC pressures states to recognize it as the sole legitimate representative of China, with which most states comply.
 In practice, however, most states maintain different levels of ambiguity on their attitudes to the Taiwan issue: see Foreign relations of the People's Republic of China and Foreign relations of the Republic of China.

 Starting with the 1979 Nagoya Resolution and the following 1981 agreement with the International Olympic Committee, those from Taiwan who attend the Olympic Games and other various international organizations and events participate under the deliberately ambiguous name of "Chinese Taipei".